Find coupons, save on shipping, and always get the best deals online. Keep reading to find out how.

 This classic trick works well for items you don’t need urgently.
 Go through your shopping list and select the “nice to haves” and other things that can wait.
 Once you’ve found an item online, open an account on the merchant’s website and add the product to your shopping cart.

 Now it’s time to play the waiting game.
 Online stores usually have systems for encouraging you to finish your purchase.
 You might be sent email reminders, and ads for the product will probably start appearing on other websites you visit (this is called retargeting).
 Hang in there and don’t be fooled by attempts to create a sense of urgency, like “last chance!” or “only 1 item left in stock.”
 Many retailers will eventually offer you a discount code for the item in your cart so they can close the sale.
 Bingo!

 6. Try curbside shopping and save on shipping

-Curbside shopping has taken off since the start of the coronavirus crisis.
-It’s a mix of online and offline shopping: you make your purchase on a store’s website, then pick up the items yourself.
+Curbside shopping has taken off since the start of the COVID-19 pandemic.
+It’s a mix of online and offline shopping—you make your purchase on a store’s website, then pick up the items yourself.
 It’s fairly common in the USA and is catching on elsewhere around the world.